 When people think about selling a property, springtime generally comes to mind as the season for Real Estate, flowers are blooming, the weather is perfect, and homes and gardens really do look great.

-Though, research has found that this isn’t really the case as often, the supply of property on the market increases in spring – most believe the myth; yet demand does not.
+Though research has found that this isn’t really the case as often, the supply of property on the market increases in spring – most believe the myth; yet demand does not.
 Buyers have more to choose from and hence reduce their offers in terms of price and conditions, making it a ‘buyers market’. * http://propertyupdate.com.au/when-is-the-best-time-to-sell-your-home/

-Take for example South-East Queensland’s Sunshine Coast and Gold Coast areas.
+Take, for example, South-East Queensland’s Sunshine Coast and Gold Coast areas.
 With their famous beaches, these areas are popular with holiday-makers (locally, interstate and internationally) over the Summer/Christmas holidays.
 This is the busiest time of year for Real Estate agents in these areas. * https://www.domain.com.au/news/gold-and-sunshine-coasts-shine-as-the-stars-of-queenslands-property-market-20170126-gtzak5/

-So if you’re selling in Queensland, near the water with great coastal breezes or have an outdoor entertaining area and/or swimming pool that’s the main selling point of your property – list it when it looks most inviting to potential buyers.
+So if you’re selling in Queensland, near the water with great coastal breezes or have an entertaining outdoor area and/or swimming pool that’s the main selling point of your property – list it when it looks most inviting to potential buyers.

-Latest research from Corelogic has found that over the last 30 years – twenty-seven percent of all sales have transacted in March, April and May.
+Latest research from Corelogic has found that over the last 30 years – twenty-seven per cent of all sales have transacted in March, April and May.
 With March being the most popular month. * http://www.realestate.com.au/news/autumn-is-the-most-popular-time-to-buy-property-not-spring/news-story/57cecc62b4875bc7fcc4ab5da3ed4ba7

 Though keep in mind the amount of public and school holidays during this time of year; with potential purchasers possibly being away, try and schedule your listing wisely.

-Winter has always had the stigma of not being a good time to sell your house; it’s cold and dark, and less buyers out and about.
+Winter has always had the stigma of not being a good time to sell your house; it’s cold and dark, and fewer buyers out and about.
 Though, depending on your area and type of property – don’t instantly discredit the colder months.